Calgary International Airport: Hotels

 Calgary International Airport has two hotels located on site.
-The Calgary Airport Marriott In-Terminal Hotel is a 10-storey, 318 room hotel located in the international passenger terminal was opened On 1 September 2016.
-The Delta Hotels by Marriott Calgary Airport In-Terminal located across Airport Road from the domestic passenger terminal.
+The Calgary Airport Marriott In-Terminal Hotel is located in the international passenger terminal and that opened 1 September 2016.
+The Delta Hotels by Marriott Calgary Airport In-Terminal is located near the domestic passenger terminal.

 Other facilities

 At 91 m, the airport's air traffic control tower was the tallest standalone control tower in Canada upon its opening in 2013; compared to the previous tower, it has space for more air traffic controllers and is situated closer to the centre of the airport, giving controllers better views of the airfield.
 Meanwhile, the headquarters of WestJet and its subsidiary WestJet Encore are located onsite.